goodness-ajii/medical-practices-va-portfolio-/README.md

 ## About Me

-Registered Nephrology Nurse with 10 years of clinical experience and Certified Medical Virtual Assistant.
-I specialize in front-desk operations for aesthetics, medspa, and medical practices.
+Registered Nephrology Nurse with 10 years of clinical experience, Certified Medical Virtual Assistant, and AI Automation practitioner (Certificate in AI Automation, DV Digital Academy, May 2026).
+I specialize in front-desk operations, workflow automation, and administrative systems for aesthetics, medspa, and medical practices.

-My approach combines clinical judgment from my nursing background, operational rigor in HIPAA and documentation, and warm patient communication.

 ---

 ## What's Inside